vchaps67/studious-computing-machine/README.md

 Medium Risk	Quarterly	Signal integrity checks
 Low Risk	Annually	Environmental audit, documentation review

---
+--XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Project 3: Phishing Website Detection System
+Project 4: Phishing Website Detection System
 A machine learning-powered system to detect phishing websites using URL analysis and metadata features.
 This project implements multiple ML models and provides both a command-line interface and an interactive Streamlit dashboard for real-time phishing detection.
 🎯 Problem Statement
 Phishing attacks continue to be one of the most prevalent cybersecurity threats, with over 1.2 million phishing websites created monthly.
 Traditional blacklist-based approaches are reactive and easily bypassed.
 This project develops a proactive ML-based detection system that analyzes URL characteristics and website metadata to identify potential phishing sites in real-time.